-Substance Abuse Prevention
+Substance Use Prevention

-The overall goal of substance abuse prevention and intervention is to promote healthy brain, body and social development by preventing the onset of illegal substance use and limiting the problematic behaviors associated with substance abuse.
+The overall goal of substance use prevention and intervention is to promote healthy brain, body and social development by preventing the onset of illegal substance use and limiting the problematic behaviors associated with substance use.

-Utah Substance Abuse Prevention Guiding Principles are criteria established by the Utah Division of Substance Abuse and Mental Health Services Administration to be used in selecting or developing substance abuse prevention programming.
-Utah promotes proactive, evidence-based prevention education which is designed to eliminate any illegal use of controlled substances.
+Utah Substance Abuse Prevention Guiding Principles are criteria established by the Utah Division of Substance Abuse and Mental Health Services Administration to be used in selecting or developing substance use prevention programming.
+Utah promotes proactive, evidence-based prevention education which is designed to eliminate any illegal use of controlled substances, as well as the underage use of alcohol and tobacco products.

-There are a multitude of effective substance abuse prevention interventions that may have different areas of focus and can be implemented in a variety of settings.
-Interventions can involve the family, school, and community and may provide substance abuse prevention for an individual or a population of youth by focusing on environmental and community factors and policies, developmental factors, or skill development.
+There are a multitude of effective substance use prevention interventions that may have different areas of focus and can be implemented in a variety of settings.
+Interventions can involve the family, school, and community and may provide substance use prevention for an individual or a population of youth by focusing on environmental and community factors and policies, developmental factors, or skill development.
 Intervening early, before high school, is critical.
-The data suggest that patterns of substance abuse become worse in the high school years.
-Individuals who begin using alcohol or tobacco when they are very young are more likely to abuse them later in life, when it becomes much more difficult to quit.
+The data suggest that patterns of substance use become worse in the high school years.
+Individuals who begin using alcohol or tobacco when they are very young are more likely to experience addiction later in life, when it becomes much more difficult to quit.

-Administered by the State Board, the Substance Abuse Prevention Grant provides financial support for substance abuse prevention efforts in schools.
+Administered by the State Board, the Substance Abuse Prevention Grant provides financial support for substance use prevention efforts in schools.
 The money for this grant comes from surcharges assessed in accordance with Section 51-9-401.
-The funding is specifically to be used for substance abuse prevention and education, substance abuse prevention training for teachers and administrators, and local education agency programs to supplement existing local prevention efforts in cooperation with local substance abuse authorities.
+The funding is specifically to be used for substance use prevention and education, substance use prevention training for teachers and administrators, and local education agency programs to supplement existing local prevention efforts in cooperation with local substance use authorities.